bmeyer99/cc_preflight_check/README.md

 * **IAM Simulation Accuracy:**
     * AWS IAM `simulate_principal_policy` is a powerful diagnostic tool but may not perfectly replicate every real-world authorization scenario, especially those involving complex IAM condition keys, resource-based policies on resources that are not yet created, or nuanced service-specific behaviors during CloudFormation deployment.
     * **Wildcard ARNs:** For resources that do not yet exist, the script often uses wildcard ARNs (e.g., `arn:aws:s3:::*` or `arn:aws:iam::123456789012:role/*`) in the simulation.
 An "allowed" decision with a wildcard means the principal can perform the action on *any* resource of that type.
 This is less precise than simulating against a specific, fully-formed ARN.
 If the principal's actual IAM policies are narrowly scoped to specific resource names or paths that CloudFormation would generate, a wildcard simulation might incorrectly report "allowed," while the actual deployment could fail.
-* **Incomplete IAM Action Mapping (`RESOURCE_ACTION_MAP`):** The provided map is a strong starting point tailored to the Cfn template but may not cover every IAM permission required for every possible property or configuration of every AWS resource.
+* **Incomplete IAM Action Mapping (`RESOURCE_ACTION_MAP`):** The provided map is a strong starting point tailored to the CFT but may not cover every IAM permission required for every possible property or configuration of every AWS resource.
 AWS IAM is extensive, and new features or properties can introduce new permission requirements.
 Continuous refinement of this map is key to improving accuracy.
 * **Limited Intrinsic Function Resolution:** The script currently handles only basic `!Ref` (to parameters and AWS pseudo-parameters), `!Sub` (simple substitutions), and `!Join`.
-More complex CloudFormation template logic using other intrinsic functions (`!GetAtt` for non-existent resources, `!ImportValue`, `!Select`, `!Split`, etc.) or deeply nested functions may not be fully resolved.
+More complex CFT logic using other intrinsic functions (`!GetAtt` for non-existent resources, `!ImportValue`, `!Select`, `!Split`, etc.) or deeply nested functions may not be fully resolved.
 This can affect the accuracy of the predicted resource ARNs and, consequently, the IAM simulation.
-* **CloudFormation `Condition` Statements:** The script does not evaluate `Condition` statements within the CloudFormation template.
+* **CloudFormation `Condition` Statements:** The script does not evaluate `Condition` statements within the CFT.
 It generally assumes all resources defined in the `Resources` section are intended for creation when it gathers IAM actions for simulation.
 * **Service Quotas (AWS Limits):** This script **does not** check if your AWS account has sufficient service quotas (e.g., limits on the number of IAM roles, S3 buckets, VPCs, etc.) for the resources intended to be deployed.
 Quota issues can cause deployment failures unrelated to IAM permissions.
-* **`AWS::CloudFormation::StackSet` Instance Permissions:** For the `AWS::CloudFormation::StackSet` resource, especially when using `PermissionModel: SERVICE_MANAGED` (as in the Cfn template), this script primarily checks the deploying principal's permissions to create and manage the StackSet *itself* in the management account (e.g., `cloudformation:CreateStackSet`).
-The permissions required by the *StackSet's execution role* (which CloudFormation typically creates or you specify) to provision/manage stack *instances* in the target accounts/OUs are a separate, more complex validation scope that this script does not currently cover in depth.
+* **`AWS::CloudFormation::StackSet` Instance Permissions:** For the `AWS::CloudFormation::StackSet` resource, especially when using `PermissionModel: SERVICE_MANAGED` (as in the CFT), this script primarily checks the deploying principal's permissions to create and manage the StackSet *itself* in the management account (e.g., `cloudformation:CreateStackSet`).
+The permissions needed by the *StackSet's execution role* (which CloudFormation typically creates or you specify) to provision/manage stack *instances* in the target accounts/OUs are a separate, more complex validation scope that this script does not currently cover in depth.
 * **Custom Resource Internal Logic:** The script checks permissions to create the custom resource's backing Lambda function and its IAM execution role.
-It **cannot** validate the internal logic or actions performed by the Lambda function code itself (e.g., its ability to make external HTTP calls, as seen with `CortexTemplateCustomLambdaFunction` in the Cfn template).
+It **cannot** validate the internal logic or actions performed by the Lambda function code itself (e.g., its ability to make external HTTP calls, as seen with `CortexTemplateCustomLambdaFunction` in the CFT).
 * **Dynamic Naming by CloudFormation:** CloudFormation often appends unique suffixes to resource names if a name isn't explicitly provided.
 Predicting these exact physical IDs pre-flight is generally impossible.
 The script uses logical IDs or patterns as placeholders.
 * **Script Idempotency (Read-Only):** The script itself is designed to be read-only and makes no changes to your AWS environment.